mtleinon/react-news-reader/README.md

 ## Try the app

-Please try the app from link: https://react-news-reader-mika.herokuapp.com/.
+Please try the app with the following link: https://react-news-reader-mika.herokuapp.com/.

 ## Apps user interface